bseng23/reactnd-project-myreads-starter/README.md

     ├── ListBooks.js # New component to render the bookshelf of Currently Read, Want to Read, and Read books.
     └── SearchBooks.js # New component to render the search of books
 ```

+## Future Improvements

+Future improvements to the app, as suggested by the instructor, are listed below:

+* myreads/src/App.js
+- Add 'react-throttle' or 'debounce from lodash' to the search API (line 23) to minimize API calls and make the app more efficient.
+Attempted to incorporate this but kept running into errors.
+- Add <Switch> from 'react-router-dom' and create a component for when no pages match, it will redirect to a 404 error page.

+* myreads/src/ListBooks.js
+- Create 2 components, Shelf and Book.
+'Shelf' will share a single responsibility of displaying books, and 'Book' will render only the books.
+These 2 components were created and attempted but had issue with updating 'shelf' state from Book Component up to the parent component App.js.

+* myreads/src/SearchBooks.js
+- Create 2 components, Shelf and Book.
+'Shelf' will share a single responsibility of displaying books, and 'Book' will render only the books.
+These 2 components were created and attempted but had issue with updating 'shelf' state from Book Component up to the parent component App.js.